 Recruitment

 Despite the fertility industry’s ubiquitous ruddy-baby advertising, it’s neither easy nor inexpensive to produce a baby.
-Fewer than 30% of IVF procedures result in a live birth, to would-be parents to spend upwards of $10-30,000 or more per cycle, often times.
+Fewer than 30% of IVF procedures result in a live birth, a statistic just large enough to prompt would-be parents to spend upwards of $10-30,000 or more per cycle, often multiple times.
 Contingent on age, success rates hover at 40% for women under 35, then plunge to about ten percent for women over 42.
-However, if older women use an oocyte from a younger woman, chances of a live birth leap to just over 50%.
+However, if older women use an oocyte from a markedly younger woman, the chances of a live birth leap to just over 50%.

-Egg recruiters, sometimes as agencies and sometimes as a part of IVF clinics, represent the egg extraction process in various ways in their attempts to recruit young fertile women to undergo the procedure.
+Egg recruiters, sometimes as discrete agencies and sometimes as a part of IVF clinics, represent the egg extraction process in various ways in their attempts to recruit young fertile women to undergo the procedure.
 One broker, for example, invites women to consider selling oocytes because Egg Donation Inc. is “Where Dreams Come True.”
 Another program plays the gamete market as if it were recruiting models, and bids itself as “The Agency for Superdonors, known for representing the brightest, most beautiful, and accomplished donors in the country.”
 This agency encourages young women to think about the process as giving a gift, telling women that “Egg donation is possible through … the beauty of the human heart.
 Without angels like you loving couples who are struggling to have a child would have little hope.”
-Thesereflectinvit young women to join and enable the great march of humanitarian scientific progress on the one hand, conservative model of normative procreation. sitesegg retrieval as a medical procedure, drugs as medications, and the doctors as your physician and blenda humanitarian calling
+These recruiting themes reflect dual psychological tactics, inviting young women to join and enable the great march of humanitarian scientific progress on the one hand, while upholding the conservative model of normative procreation on the other.
+The sites pleasantly neutralize egg retrieval as a "medical procedure," drugs as "medications," and the doctors as "your physician" and blend scientific euphemism with a humanitarian calling.

-nthropologist Gaylene Becker one man in the process of selecting eggs for transplant by going through women’s photographs “With the pictures, you start looking at them as people, and that made it more difficult.
+Anthropologist Gaylene Becker interviewed one man in the process of selecting eggs for transplant by going through women’s photographs.
+He said, “With the pictures, you start looking at them as people, and that made it more difficult.
 I found myself thinking, ‘This is a really nice looking woman.’
 Then I felt like, ‘What do I care?
 I’m not calling her up on a date!’
-But it was distracting from the birth data, from the genetic factors.” struggleHow are we supposed to look at young women in inviting poses? he people selecting eggs and sperm partak in a highly intimate, if technologically mediatedprocess 98.3% of live births results from a sexual encounter.
-Gamete consumerscruise, half rationalize halfunderstood reproductive science.
-This ambiguity charges the recruitment sites, as does another: although the buyers purchase sperm more or less as a commodity on the free market, no regulations insist that clinics the donors or the sperm for various genetic flaws.
-In this seemingly hors la loi frontier, it’s buyer beware all the way.
+But it was distracting from the birth data, from the genetic factors.”
+His struggle is explicable: How are we supposed to look at young women in inviting poses?
+After all, the people selecting eggs and sperm are partaking in a highly intimate, if technologically mediated-process, one that in the case of 98.3% of live births results from a sexual encounter.
+Gamete consumers half-cruise, half mail-order, half rationalize their way through half-understood reproductive science.
+This ambiguity charges the recruitment sites, as does another: although the buyers purchase sperm more or less as a commodity on the free market, no regulations insist that clinics test the donors or the collected sperm for various genetic flaws.
+In this seemingly hors la loi frontier, it’s buyer beware, all the way.
 But of what?